ietf-tools/red-rfc-html-extractor/src/css-unit-converter/README.md

 1. the code is small
 2. we can add new units easily, and update the test suite to vitest
 3. simplify the code by removing 'precision'
-4. complicate the code by adding parsing CSS length string
+4. complicate the code by adding parsing simple 'number + CSS Unit' strings eg '12.34px'
 5. Update with TS